CaduDev/Greenthumb/README.md

 # Greenthumb
-# Frontend in react.js of the contacts system: AGENDA
+# Frontend in HTML and Sass for system for those who like to buy plants

 ### Steps to run the application

 ##### `yarn install` To install all Node.js packages that are needed
 ##### `yarn start` To start project
-##### The project will automatically open in your browser, but if it doesn't, copy and paste into your browser `http://localhost:3000`<br />
+##### The project will automatically open in your browser, but if it doesn't, copy and paste into your browser `http://localhost:1234`<br />

 ## Tech
 - [node.js] - Structure